AspieSoft/miniforge-js/readme.md

 Instead, the file is pushed into the nodejs module object, as a way to run the file as a string after decompression.
 This is generating a virtual file, so no file writes are needed at runtime.

-This module runs a minified file, minified using miniforge-js. (self minified)
+This module runs a minified version of itself, minified using miniforge-js. (self minified)

 ## Installation